thisdot/starter.dev/starters/express-apollo-prisma/README.md

 3. Deploy your application to your chosen provider or service using their deployment tools or services.
 You can use the start script to start your application in production mode.
 You may also need to configure any necessary proxy or routing rules to direct incoming traffic to your application.

 4. Monitor your application for any issues or errors and adjust your deployment as needed.
 This may involve configuring load balancers, auto-scaling, or other performance optimization features, depending on your chosen provider or service.

+## Build a Production Scale app with Express-Apollo-Prisma kit

+Learn how to build a Production Scale app with Express-Apollo-Prisma kit in this [article](https://www.thisdot.co/blog/building-a-production-scale-app-with-the-express-apollo-prisma-starter-kit).
+We will cover what's included in the kit, how to set it up, and how to use the provided tools to create a scalable web application.
+We will also discuss how to extend the starter kit to add features like authentication.
+Finally, we will look at how to use the provided tools to ensure that your application is well-maintained and efficient